ekt1701/Alexa-AIML-Chatbot/README.md

 # Alexa-AIML-Chatbot

 A demo of a simple AIML chatbot.
 The chatbot will respond to whatever you say, sometimes correctly, other times not.
-To end the chat, say Stop or Cancel.
+Try saying "Tell me a joke" or "Tell me a story" To end the chat, say Stop or Cancel.

 This is my first attempt at making an AIML chatbot, so I am sure there are ways to improve it.